vermiceli/nes-contra-us/README.md

 [FCEUX](https://fceux.com/web/home.html) doesn't support reading the debugger symbols, but you can load NameList (`.nl`) files.
-These files aren't as fully featured as the debugging symbols file, but does at least allow you to label jump/branch locations.
+These files aren't as fully featured as the debugging symbols file, but does at least allow you to label jump/branch locations and ram addresses.
 It doesn't easily support comments on individual lines.

-I've included the `.nl` files in `docs/debugging/fceux_namelists`.
-These files were generated from the `-Ln contra.labels.txt` command line parameter to `ld65`.
+I've included the `.nl` files in `docs/debugging/fceux_namelists` for both _Contra_ and _Probotector_.
+These files were generated from the `-m contra.txt -vm` command line parameter to `ld65`.
 Then the that file was converted to the `.nl` files with a custom script.
 I can't promise to keep these up to date as the source labels change, but I will try to.

 # Project History
 I first became interested in this project after watching the